ruthearle/TakeAway/README.md

-#Makers Academt Friday Challenge
+#Makers Academy Friday Challenge
 ##Week 4

-This challenge is to create a test-driven takeaway program that takes orders, totals the bill, and sends a text message to the customer advising them of the delivery time.
+This weeks challenge is to create a test-driven takeaway program that takes orders, totals the bill, and sends a text message to the customer advising them of the delivery time.

 The program makes use of Twilio API.